 What is your definition of a perfect staple meal?
-For me, it is one has only a few basic ingredients.
+For me, it is one that has only a few basic ingredients.
 It can be adapted to suit what you have on hand.
 And it must, of course, be a healthy square meal.

-This one has it all; protein, fats, carbs, veggies.
+This one has it all: protein, fats, carbs, veggies.
 The sourdough starter makes a bread layer over the top of whatever filling you decide on.